kouphax/yobriefca.se/resources/content/entries/2017-01-20-pour-one-out-for-the-big-lad.md

 external: false
 ---

 > My dad passed away on the 18th of January 2017.
-Today we said godbye.
+Today we said goodbye.
 I wrote this for him.

 Pour one out for the big lad.

-Pour one out for the man who had only one hobby… to collect hobbies.
+Pour one out for the man who had only one hobby... to collect hobbies.

-Pour one out for the stamp collector, the rally driver, the mountaineer, the orienteer, the cyclist, the swimmer, the runner, the climber, the small plane aviator and the musician.
+Pour one out for the stamp collector, the rally driver, the mountaineer, the orienteer, the cyclist, the swimmer, the runner, the climber, the aviator and the musician.

 Pour one out for the computer tinkerer, the builder, the carpenter, the engineer, the mechanic, the brewer, the distiller, the vintner, the gamer, the cocktail maker, the model maker, the baker and painter.